Representations of categories of finite relational structures and associated endomorphism monoids: Standard modules

 Note that $\Delta_n^{\D}$ is the normalized projective $\D$-module.
 By the Dold-Kan correspondence, it has a simple top and a simple socle, and no further composition factors.
 Hence its length is $2$.
-Since the restriction functor is exact and cannot send a nonzero module to zero (as $\D$ is a wide subcategory of $\C$), it follows that $\Delta_{n,\lambda}$ has length at most $2$ as a $\C$-module.
-Furthermore, since $\Delta_{n, \lambda}$ is singular, there exists a nonzero homomorphism $\phi: \Delta_{n+1,\mu} \to \Delta_{n,\lambda}$.
-Clearly, $\phi$ is not surjective since the value of the first module on $[n]$ is zero while the value of the second module is nonzero.
-Consequently, $\Delta_{n, \lambda}$ has length at least $2$, which forces its length to be exactly $2$. \end{proof}
+Since the restriction functor is exact and cannot send a nonzero module to zero (as $\D$ is a wide subcategory of $\C$), it follows that $\overline{\Delta}_{n,\lambda}$ has length at most $2$ as a $\C$-module. \end{proof}

+\begin{lemma} Let $k$ be a field and $\lambda \in \Irr(G_n)$ be a singular irreducible representation.
+Then there exists a nonzero non-surjective homomorphism